Documentation for Administrators

 Desktop

-At the top of the screen, you will see a list of the applicable errors including the Count, Code, and Description of the error.
+At the top of the screen, you will see a list of the applicable errors including the Code, Count, and Description of the error.

 Desktop

-4. Click the employee name in the Employee column or the Message column to open the Employee screen and make any of the necessary changes.
+5. Click the employee name in the Employee column or the Message column to open the Employee screen and make any of the necessary changes.

-5. Click Jobs to open Employee > Jobs to review and correct any information pertaining to the employee's jobs.
+10. Click Jobs to open Employee > Jobs to review and correct any information pertaining to the employee's jobs.

-6. Click Deductions to open Employee > Deductions to review and correct any information pertaining to the employee's deductions.
+11. Click Deductions to open Employee > Deductions to review and correct any information pertaining to the employee's deductions.

 Expand or collapse content Warnings